DavidWSnow/DWS-BookTemp/README.md

-If you follow the example in the instructions, you will have a sample 8.5x11" paperback, a Kindle and EPUB3 eBook built using the template (**DWS-BookTempNovel.odt**) as a test showing each of the named style elements. **DWS-BookTemp_Epub3.epub **is what the EPUB will look like and **DWS-BookTemp_Kindle.mobi** is the Kindle version.
+If you follow the example in the instructions, you will have a sample 8.5x11" paperback, a Kindle and EPUB3 eBook built using the template (**DWS-BookTempNovel.odt**) as a test showing each of the named style elements. **DWS-BookTemp_Epub3.epub **is what the eBook will look like.
+You can view this in any EPUB reader, including Amazon's Kindle Previewer.

-You can follow the same instruction using the DWS-BookTEmpTech template and get an example from the light technical template.
+You can follow the same instructions using the DWS-BookTempTech template and get an example from the light technical template.

 Versioning